pebble-dev/rebble-help/_topic/setup-ios.md

 # Connect your Pebble to its charger

-Connect your Pebble to a plugged in USB charging cable.
+Connect your Pebble to a plugged-in USB charging cable.
 You really wouldn't want it to lose power in the middle of a firmware update!
 Once the watch is powered on, press the left button to dismiss the charging screen.

 # Open the Pebble app